HakloTECH/Hakqlo-App/README.md

 # Hakqlo PWA App
-this is an app for Hakqlo community.
+this is an official app for Hakqlo community.

 # for Developers:
 when you type in indentations, please use "double space" indentation.